awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Sales logs not deleted when payment is changed from Complete to Pending
 * Fix: Inconsistent formatting in Dashboard stats widget
 * Fix: About and Welcome pages not compatible with Admin Menu Editor plugin
-* Fix: State / Province field not populating saved country / state/province when shown as text field
+* Fix: State / Province field not populating saved country / state / province when shown as text field
-* Fix: discount_dropdown() methof of EDD_HTML_Elements does not support non-item label
+* Fix: discount_dropdown() method of EDD_HTML_Elements does not support non-item label
 * Fix: widgets.php page dies if site has large number of products
 * Fix: Form to create new API key not shown
 * Tweak: Re-adding support for retrieving card item price without tax